 As the name suggests – Rough means not with that much accuracy (-50% to +50% )

-Project cost estimation starts prior to initiation as the Owners want to know how much they need to put into getting the job done.
+Project cost estimation starts before initiation as the Owners want to know how much they need to get the job done.

 A Rough Order of Magnitude, also known as ROM Estimate, is the first Estimate in the project life cycle.